Koenkk/zigbee2mqtt.io/docs/devices/GL-LB-001P.md

 ---
-title: "Paulmann 948.47 control via MQTT"
+title: "Gledopto GL-LB-001P control via MQTT"
-description: "Integrate your Paulmann 948.47 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Gledopto GL-LB-001P via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
-addedAt: 2023-06-27T19:46:16
+addedAt: 2023-09-28T10:54:36
 pageClass: device-page
 ---